microcosem/starlight-with-mcp/README.md

 ## 📋 What This Demo Shows

-This project demonstrates a complete MCP workflow:
+This project demonstrates a complete MCP workflow for automated documentation generation from multiple sources.

-1. **MCP Client** connects to multiple MCP servers
-2. **Pet Store MCP Server** provides API documentation from OpenAPI specs
-3. **Starlight MCP Server** manages existing documentation
-4. **Automated generation** creates combined documentation

 ## 🏗️ Architecture